lelylan/lelylan/README.md

 * [Webhooks](https://github.com/lelylan/webhooks).
 Realtime HTTP notification.
 * [Websockets](https://github.com/lelylan/websockets).
 Full-duplex communication over TCP.

 We are studying solutions like Docker, Mesos, and Ansible to simplify the installation process.
-Any help in this section is really appreciated.
+If you are experimenting in the same area get in touch with [Lelylan Team](http://dev.lelylan.com/api).

 ## Microservices